-West leads the \diamond Q against 4•.
+West leads the •K against 4•.
 Count, count, count.
 The formula never varies.
 We must count our tricks and make a Plan before playing a card.

-Here we can count an easy nine tricks (to wit: one Spade, five Hearts, two Diamonds and a slow Club).
+Here we can count an easy nine tricks (to wit: one Spade, five Hearts, one Diamond and two Clubs).
 Where is the tenth trick?
 Well, ruffing Clubs in hand is certainly not the answer.
-If we do we'd make five Heart tricks - and we have already counted those.
+If we do we'll make five Heart tricks - and we have already counted those.

 The essence of this type of hand is to make six trump tricks and that can only be achieved by ruffing in the short trump hand - in dummy.

 If you wish, as an alternative way of seeing the problem, you may care to look at losers in the closed hand.
-Here there are two Spade losers, no Heart losers, one Diamond loser and one Club loser.
+Here there are two Spade losers, no Heart losers, two Diamond losers and no Club losers.
 So the problem is - how can we eliminate a (Spade) loser?
 By ruffing it in dummy, of course!
 To that end we need to ruff a Spade on table and the only way to do that is to clear a path by voiding dummy of the suit.

-So we take the \bullet K at trick one and play off the \bullet A and another Spade.
-The defenders take that and play back another Diamond.
-That's no problem - we win that in hand and immediately ruff a Spade on table, simultaneously increasing our number of Heart winners to six and decreasing the number of losers to three.
+So we take the A at trick one and play off the A and another Spade.
+The defenders cash two Diamonds (we just have to be patient at times like this) before playing a trump.
+That's no problem - we win in hand with the \P 8 (any Heart would do) and immediately ruff a Spade on table, simultaneously increasing our number of Heart winners to six and decreasing the number of losers to three.

-From here it's easy We draw all the outstanding trumps and set up the tenth trick by knocking out the &K.
+From here it's easy, we have the rest by drawing all the remaining trumps and cashing the A K.